lord97j/BacklinkHub/data/md/privacy-policy.md

 We collect information that you provide directly to us, including:

 - Basic account information (name, email)
-- CursorRules preferences and settings
+- BacklinkHub preferences and settings
 - Usage data and statistics
 - Device and browser information